ai2cm/fv3net/workflows/nudging/README.md

 Build requires an `fv3gfs-python` base image.
 If you don't have one with the correct version tag, it will be automatically pulled by `make build`.
-It then produces an image tagged with `-nudging` which contains the cached data needed to perform the nudging run, and any additional python packages needed.
+It then produces an image tagged with `-nudging` which contains the cached data needed to create the nudging rundir, and any additional python packages needed.

 Building the `-nudging` image requires `GOOGLE_APPLICATION_CREDENTIALS` to be set.